Smithville Legacy Portrait Project Results!

 For the people who are disappointed that their choices were not selected, please note that the Cultural District and the City of Smithville will use this information to look for other community projects that could memorialize the other people who were nominated (and potentially others through additional public surveys), and the entire list with additional nominees will be included on the City and Cultural District website, potentially also to be added to the Wikipedia entry about the City of Smithville.

-James Culleton’s “Legacy Portraits” Mural will recognize:
+James Culleton’s “Legacy Portraits” Mural recognizes:

 Veteran: Skip Hyson